connorbowen/apiq-mvp/docs/user-rules.md

 - A pre-commit hook and CI check will block any commit/PR that introduces forbidden patterns (e.g., `test-user-123`, `demo-key`, `fake API`, etc.) in non-test code or docs.
 - See `package.json` and `.github/workflows/no-mock-data.yml` for details.

+## 🔧 Debugging Policy & Core Principles

+- **Never resort to browser debug mode** - All debugging must be done through code analysis, logs, and terminal commands
+- **Browser interaction is not required** - All issues can be resolved through non-interactive debugging methods
+- **Use alternative debugging methods**:
+  - Analyze error logs in `/logs/` directory
+  - Run diagnostic terminal commands
+  - Review test failures and outputs
+  - Examine code for logical issues
+  - Use console.log statements strategically

 ## 🎨 UX Compliance Policy & Automated Checks

 - **All user-facing features must comply with UX spec requirements in `docs/UX_SPEC.md`.**